technix/atrament.ink/docs/project-structure.md

 The game files are located in the `root/game` folder.
 The file `story.ink` is the main Ink script.
 You can have multiple Ink files and use the `INCLUDE` statement in the `story.ink` to combine them into one.

-Media files (images, sounds, music etc) should be placed in this folder.
+Media files (images, sounds, music etc) should be placed in this folder or its subfolders.
 When you provide a path to them, it should be relative to the `root/game` folder:

 ```bash title="Directory structure"
 ├─ root/